-The provisions of this Guide apply to eligible retirees (who retired prior to 11/01/2012) of the participating subsidiaries of AMR Corporation (who were on the United States payroll), spouses, dependents and surviving spouses who are covered under the benefit program for Retirees.
+The provisions of this Guide apply to eligible retirees of the participating subsidiaries of AMR Corporation (who were on the United States payroll), spouses, dependents and surviving spouses who are covered under the benefit program for Retirees.

 The Company reserves the right to modify, amend or terminate any of the Plans, any program described in this Guide, or any part thereof, at its sole discretion.
 Changes to the Plans generally will not affect claims for services or supplies received before the change.